 EQUATIONS is the Game of Creative Mathematics.
-Equations teaches regular mathematics, ranging from the six basic operations (+, -, x, ÷, ^, √) at the beginning to very sophisticated math at the high school levels.
+Equations teaches Algebraic concepts, ranging from the six basic operations (+, -, x, ÷, ^, √) at the beginning to very sophisticated math at the high school levels.

-In this game, students learn the mathematics of set theory and basic logic.
+In this game, students learn the mathematics of set theory and Boolean logic.

 One player sets out a number of cards, each with a unique combination of colored dots on their faces.
 These cards are called the Universe.
 Another player rolls the cubes and sets a numerical Goal (such as 5).
 The object of the game is to figure out a way to name a group of the specified number of cards from the Universe using the remaining color, operation, and Restriction cubes.

 Students are tasked with recognizing various techniques of persuasion taken from real-life advertisements, political approaches, and everyday human interaction.
-Players increase their ability to discern the truth from “smokescreens”; they learn to figure out the reality of situations rather than getting duped by the techniques.
+Players increase their ability to discern the truth from “smokescreens”; they learn to figure out the reality of situations rather than getting duped by faulty logic.
 Players begin to think analytically.

 PROPAGANDA is a question and response game.
 Actual play of the game is simple.
 A central moderator reads an example of a radio ad, a political speech, a commercial, or a regular conversation; and the player must decide which, if any, technique of propaganda is being used.
-For example, “I did poorly in algebra, but the teacher was just too difficult and the instructor did not like me.”
+For example, “I did poorly in algebra, but the course was just too difficult and the instructor did not like me.”
 The technique used in this example is Rationalization—making an excuse for a past failure.

 Players must have a knowledge of the cultural and political events of the U.S. Presidents.
 They learn to assimilate all of these different facts into a unified whole for a better understanding of how the United States government has worked in different historical times.

 While preparing for and playing CURRENT EVENTS, students learn about the major political and cultural events of the most recent calendar year.
-They become aware of what is happening to them, their country, and their world.
+They become aware of what is happening around them throughout the world.
 The knowledge gained from playing CURRENT EVENTS leads to more informed and responsible future citizens.